Strider-CD/strider/docs/guides/providers/manual-git-gog.md

 We already walked you through the processes of connecting Strider with GitHub, GitLab and Bitbucket to access your repositories for testing.
 In case you don’t host your git repositories on either of the mentioned services, don’t become panicky.
 This guide is exactly for you!

-Before moving on to add a Gogs or git repository, let me point you to the list of posts within this Strider series.

 ## Gogs or Git Repository

 At first we wanted to separate this article into separate posts.
 The problem: Gogs API functionality is very limited and we cannot connect seamlessly from Strider to access the hosted repositories.
 That’s the reason why we treat Gogs repositories as normal git repositories.

 ## Install Strider-Git Plugin

 First things first: install the required [strider-git]() plugin to manually add git repositories to Strider.
 Visit the plugin section in admin panel and search for “Git”.

 ![Strider Plugin Overview]()

 Click the **Install** button if the plugin isn’t already installed.

 ## Add Git Repository to Strider

 Strider offers the ability to manually add git repositories besides integrations with git hosting services.
 Go to the Project overview and click the **Manual Add** tab on the right.

 ![Projects Overview]()